-Hollow trees work well, but so do walls.
-If bees can get inside a wall they will use the wall cavity to build up their honeycomb and fill it with honey.
-If this continues for very long, the weight of the honey can eventually collapse a Sheetrock wall or, if it gets hot, the wax will soften and melt and the honey will run down the wall and onto the floor and carpet.
+As bees like dark spaces, they build their nests in open holes like hollow trees.
+But they can also get into building walls.
+Once in the wall they will use the wall cavity to build up their honeycomb and fill it with honey.
+If this continues for very long, the weight of the honey can eventually collapse a sheetrocked wall.
+If it gets hot as an attic can, the hot wax will soften and melt.
+As the honey drips down the wall, it damages the wall and can damage the flooring.

-If the bees are Africanized, which is becoming more common in the United States, then they will be very aggressive and bee extermination is necessary.
-Bee removal is not for the faint-hearted; bee buzzing can be very unnerving and if bees feel threatened they will attack in a coordinated manner.
+However, bee removal is not for the faint-hearted; bee buzzing can be very scary, and if bees feel threatened, they will attack in a coordinated manner.

-Insects will enter your home on the backs of any pest animal or bird that comes there.
-If you have an animal or bird infestation, then not only must the larger animal or bird be removed but insect control measures must also be taken.
+As for other stinging insects, they can enter your home on the backs of animals or birds that take up residency on your property.
+If you have a wild animal or bird infestation, then not only must the larger animal or bird be removed, but insect control measures must also be taken.

-Ticks, mites, fleas and flies are common insects that accompany larger animal problems, but there are many others.
-If you have a dead animal or bird in your building, the accompanying maggot and insect problem could be quite serious.
+Ticks, mites, fleas and flies are common insects that accompany more significant animal problems, but there are many others.
+If you have a dead animal or bird around, the accompanying maggot and insect problem could be pretty severe.